FelixOnline/v2/content/articles/2016-4-29-union-may-affiliate-with-campaigning-charity.md

  - /news/6092/union-may-affiliate-with-campaigning-charity
 imported: true
 comments:
+ - value: >
- - I suppose these sabbatical wasters have to fill their year with something Might as well be some nice expensive courses to pad out their CVs
+     I suppose these sabbatical wasters have to fill their year with something.
+Might as well be some nice expensive courses to pad out their CVs.

 # Article Taxonomies
 categories: